AntonioColaiera/TakeHomeToDoListApp/README.md

 - **Updating a Task**: Sends updated task information to the server for storage.
 - **Deleting a Task**: Removes tasks from the list and the server using `TodoListService`.
 - **Animations**: Utilizes the `Animation` animation for welcome message display.

+## .Net ToDo List Application (Back End)

+#### `ToDoListApp.Server`

+* The `ToDoListApp.Server` project encompasses the back-end functionality of the ToDo list application.
+It is built using ASP.NET Core and provides an API for managing tasks.

+#### `Startup.cs`

+* The `Startup.cs` file serves as the application's entry point.
+It configures the essential services and middleware for the ASP.NET Core application.
+This includes:
+    * Registering services: Defines dependencies for the application, such as the `ToDoListAppDbContext`.
+    * Configuring routing: Sets up route templates for handling API requests.
+    * Enabling CORS: Allows cross-origin resource sharing to handle requests from the Angular front-end.
+    * Setting up error handling: Establishes middleware for handling exceptions and errors gracefully.

+#### `ToDoListAppDbContext`

+* The `ToDoListAppDbContext` inherits from `DbContext` and manages database interactions.
+It defines a `DbSet` property for the `ToDoList` entity, enabling access to the relevant table in the database.

+#### `ToDoList` Model

+* The `ToDoList` model represents a task in the application.
+It contains properties for task identification, title, description, and completion status.

+#### `ToDoListController`

+* The `ToDoListController` is an ASP.NET Core controller responsible for handling API requests related to tasks.
+It defines methods for various task management operations:
+    * `GET /api/todolists`: Retrieves a list of all tasks from the database.
+    * `GET /api/todolists/{id}`: Retrieves a specific task based on its ID.
+    * `POST /api/todolists`: Creates a new task and adds it to the database.
+    * `PUT /api/todolists/{id}`: Updates an existing task with the provided information.
+    * `DELETE /api/todolists/{id}`: Deletes a task from the database based on its ID.

+These methods interact with the `ToDoListAppDbContext` to perform database (PostgreSQL) operations, ensuring data persistence through EntityFramework Core.

+#### Database Migration

+* The application employs Entity Framework Core's migrations to manage database schema changes.
+The `dotnet ef migrations add <migration-name>` command generates migration scripts, and `dotnet ef database update` applies those scripts to the database.

+#### Integration with Angular Front End

+* The Angular front-end application communicates with the ASP.NET Core back-end API using HTTP requests.
+The `TodoListService` in the Angular application handles these interactions, sending and receiving data for task management operations.

 ![Test Image](https://github.com/AntonioColaiera/TakeHomeToDoListApp/blob/master/FE.png)